Dr Katharine Wright

 - Wright KAM, Holland J. Leadership and the media: Gendered framings of Julia Gillard's ‘sexism and misogyny’ speech.
 Australian Journal of Politics Science 2014, 49(3), 455-468.

 - Holland J, Wright KAM.
-The double delegitimisation of Julia Gillard: Gender, the media and Australian political culture.
-Australian Journal of Political Science 2017.
-In Press.
+The Double Delegitimisation of Julia Gillard: Gender, the Media and Australian Political Culture.
+Australian Journal of Politics and History 2017, 63(4), 588-602.